 The ADA is a federal civil rights law that prohibits discrimination against people with disabilities.
 ADA Amendment Act (ADAAA) focuses on discrimination.
 It makes important changes to how disability is defined.
+There are three sections that cover communication access.

+Title I: Employment.
 Employers with 15 or more employees may not discriminate against qualified individuals with disabilities.
 Employers must provide reasonable accommodations to qualified applicants or employees with disabilities, unless it causes an undue hardship.
 For more information about Title I, contact the U.S. Equal Employment Opportunity Commission at 800-669-4000 (voice) or 800-669-6820 (TTY).

+Title II: State and local governments.
 Public entities may not discriminate against people with disabilities.
 Individuals with disabilities must not be excluded from participation in or be denied services, programs or activities of a public entity.

 - Doctor's offices